Algeria - No Dust in Sand Land

 Its highly influenced architecture from franceBringing back the catchSmall fishing boats all over the harbor

 The north with this lighthouse or castle.
-I didn't find out what it is.
+I didn't find out what it was.

 In the north of algiers this museum can be foundNext to the lighthouse in north of algerAlgeria is good in football